 Many gardeners dream of adding a greenhouse to their garden space – and for good reason.
 They are excellent for starting seeds and for extending the growing season in cold climates.
 But they are expensive, which is why many DIYers looking for alternatives that demand less from their bank accounts.

 This project is one such alternative.

 If you think building one from old windows won’t look as attractive and be as functional as a ‘regular’ one?
 Well, this project just might change your mind!

 Building your own using reclaimed windows is definitely a great way to lessen project expenses, but usually at the expense of aesthetics.
 Sometimes, it doesn’t even serve its purpose well!

-This project however proves that with the right and enough planning, your greenhouse made from old windows can be as gorgeous and good as a ‘new’ greenhouse.
+This project however proves that with the right and enough planning, your greenhouse made from old windows can be as gorgeous and good as a ‘new’ one.
 So if you are particular with aesthetics and function, this DIY project is for you!

-Indeed, this greenhouse made from old windows is not just beautifully built – it is also properly designed for function!
+Indeed, it is not just beautifully built – it is also properly designed for function!

-Click on any image to start lightbox display.
+Click on any image to start the lightbox display.
 Use your Esc key to close the lightbox.

 You can get step-by-step instructions from Kirklewellen over here…